Amenhotep II: Foreign affairs

-Amenhotep's first campaign took place in his third regnal year.
-It is known that the pharaoh was attacked by the host of Qatna while crossing the Orontes river, but he emerged victorious and acquired rich booty, among which even the equipment of a Mitanni charioteer is mentioned.
-The king was well known for his physical prowess and is said to have singlehandedly killed seven rebel princes at Kadesh, which successfully terminated his first Syrian campaign on a victorious note.
+Amenhotep II's first campaign took place in his third regnal year.
+It is known that the pharaoh was attacked by the host of Qatna while crossing the Orontes River, but he emerged victorious and acquired rich booty, among which even the equipment of a Mitanni charioteer is mentioned.
+The pharaoh was well known for his physical prowess and is said to have singlehandedly killed seven rebel princes at Kadesh, which successfully terminated his first Syrian campaign on a victorious note.
 After the campaign, the king ordered the bodies of the seven princes to be hung upside down on the prow of his ship.
-Upon reaching Thebes all but one of the princes were mounted on the city walls.
-The other was taken to the often rebellious territory of Nubia and hung on the city wall of Napata, as an example of the consequence of rising against Pharaoh and to demoralise any Nubian opponents of Egyptian authority there.
-Amenhotep called this campaign his first in a Stele from Amada, however he also called his second campaign his first, causing some confusion.
+Upon reaching Thebes, all but one of the princes were mounted on the city walls.
+The other was taken to the often rebellious territory of Nubia and hung on the city wall of Napata, as an example of the consequence of rising against the pharaoh and to demoralise any Nubian opponents of Egyptian authority there.
+Amenhotep II called this campaign his first in a Stele from Amada, however he also called his second campaign his first, causing some confusion.
 The most common solution for this, although not universally accepted, is that this was the first campaign he fought alone before the death of his father and thus before he was the sole king of Egypt, and he counted his second campaign as his first because it was the first that was his and his alone.

-In April of his seventh year, Amenhotep was faced with a major rebellion in Syria by the vassal states of Naharin and dispatched his army to the Levant to suppress it.
+In April of his seventh year, Amenhotep II was faced with a major rebellion in Syria by the vassal states of Naharin and dispatched his army to the Levant to suppress it.
 This rebellion was likely instigated by Egypt's chief Near Eastern rival, Mitanni.
 His stele of victory carved after this campaign records no major battles, which has been read a number of ways.
 It may be that this campaign was more similar to one of the tours of Syria which his father had fought, and he only engaged minor garrisons in battle and forced cities to swear allegiance to him-oaths immediately broken after his departure.
 Alternatively, it appears that the two weeks when Amenhotep would have been closest to Mitanni are omitted from the stele, thus it is possible that his army was defeated on this campaign.

-Red Granite, from Dynasty 18 around 1430BC.
+Red Granite, from the 18th Dynasty around 1430 BC.
 In the relief from Bubastis, and now at the British Museum, Amenhotep II is seen worshiping Amun.
 Also contains some text from Seti I of the 19th Dynasty.
-Closeup.